Quasi-Medial Distance Field (Q-MDF): A Robust Method for Approximating and Discretizing Neural Medial Axes: Conclusion and Future Work

 \section{Conclusion and Future Work}

-In this paper, we introduce a novel method for computing the medial axis transform.
-Unlike traditional computational geometry approaches, which have strict input requirements and can encounter numerical robustness issues, our method leverages a variational representation of the medial axis.
-This allows us to robustly extract a compact medial membrane mesh from a variety of input types.
+In this paper, we present a new method for computing the medial axis transform.
+Unlike traditional computational geometry approaches, which often have strict input requirements and suffer from numerical instability, our approach uses a neural implicit representation of the medial axis.
+This formulation enables for the robust extraction of a compact medial membrane mesh from various types of input data, including meshes, point clouds, and incomplete or noisy scans.

-However, there are still several issues that need to be addressed.
-First, the membrane mesh is a double-layer structure, with no direct correlation between the two overlapping patches, making it difficult to convert into a 2D non-manifold medial mesh.
-Second, we currently use an MLP network to jointly train MF and SDF, which is computationally expensive and limits the practicality of our method.
-Third, to further improve the topology, incorporating an additional check for local feature size (which is the MF value exactly) and using an adaptive marching cubes algorithm could be beneficial.